 - new loss of taste or smell

 COVID-19 is also more deadly.
-According to the WHO, the mortality rate for COVID-19 appears to be higher than that of the flu.
+According to the WHO, the mortality rate for COVID-19 appears to be

 Compared with the flu, research on COVID-19 is still in its early stages.
 These estimates may change over time.